 Marisa Buchanan is an Executive Director in JPMorgan Chase’s Sustainable Finance group, which provides internal and client-facing subject-matter expertise on the intersection of finance with sustainability issues, such as climate change, biodiversity and human rights.
 She helps to lead the group’s efforts to establish guidelines on environmental and social due diligence for financial transactions, advise on financing strategies that create environmental and social impact, coordinate the Firm’s public reporting on environmental, social and governance (ESG) issues, and engage with investors, clients, policymakers and NGOs on these efforts.
 Prior to joining JPMorgan Chase in 2012, Marisa spent 10 years working on environmental policy and energy development in various capacities in the private and nonprofit sectors.
 A California native, she a received a B.A. from Wellesley College and a M.P.A. from Columbia University’s School of International and Public Affairs.

-Avital Chizhik-Goldschmidt is the Director of Media Strategy at the Orthodox Union, the umbrella organization for the Orthodox Jewish community in North America, and is a widely-published journalist.
-Her essays have appeared in the New York Times, Salon, Tablet, and the Forward, and she is a frequent contributor to Haaretz.
-Avital is an adjunct professor of journalism at Yeshiva University’s Stern College for Women, and in her spare time, does pastoral work alongside her husband Rabbi Benjamin Goldschmidt.
+Avital Chizhik-Goldschmidt is the Features/Lifestyle Editor at the The Forward, and a widely-published journalist.
+Her essays have appeared in the New York Times, Salon, and Tablet, and she is a frequent contributor to Haaretz.
+She was previously the Director of Media Strategy at the Orthodox Union, the umbrella organization for the Orthodox Jewish community in North America.
+Avital is also an adjunct professor of journalism at Yeshiva University’s Stern College for Women, and in her spare time, does pastoral work alongside her husband Rabbi Benjamin Goldschmidt.